Where Is Asbestos Commonly Found?

 Household Exposure

-The seller of a home does not have to disclose that their home contains asbestos under federal law, which puts potential buyers at risk of exposure.
+Under federal law, the seller of a home does not have to disclose that their home contains asbestos, which puts potential buyers at risk of exposure.
 Homes built as late as 2004 may have asbestos contamination.

 Common places inside the house that may contain asbestos include: